Accident & Emergency Radiology : A Survival Guide

-This book will be provided as part of the registration fee for the A&E Survival Courses for Doctors and ENPs.
+A complimentary e-book will be provided for the A&E Survival Courses for Doctors and ENPs.
 This allows participants to concentrate on the teaching rather than being distracted by taking notes.

 The 3rd Edition represents a meticulous revision of both the text and the illustrations.
 Some of the alterations: the chapters' layout has been made particularly reader friendly; abnormalities are subdivided into those that are common and, separately, into those that are infrequent but essential to detect because of their clinical importance; key anatomical landmarks and descriptions are defined and explained by using innovative drawings and artworks created by Philip Wilson, a renowned medical artist.